The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Dwork-Robba's decomposition by the spectral radii over

-\begin{remark} To prove the Theorem \ref{Dw-Robba} of Dwork and Robba one can proceed as follows.
+\begin{remark} To prove the Theorem \ref{Dw-Robba} of Dwork and Robba another possible strategy can be imagined.
 The condition $q^2=q$ in $\mathrm{End}_{\O_{X,x}}(\M_x)$ defines a projector.
 This condition is described by a non-linear differential system of the above type.
 Robba's theorem \ref{corollary : uniqueness at H(x)} provides a solution of such a system with coefficients in $\H(x)$.
 Dwork and Robba then relate the injectivity of \eqref{eq : Thm : inj} to the radii. \end{remark}